stacklok/codegate-docs/docs/toolhive/how-to/custom-permissions.md

   :::

 - The `none` profile provides no network access.
-It is useful for MCP servers that don't require any external connectivity.
+It's useful for MCP servers that don't require any external connectivity.
 File system access is limited to paths you explicitly mount using the `--volume` flag.